lucabol/Forth.Net/README.md

 # Forth.Net

-An implementation of the Forth programming language for the .Net platform.
+An implementation of the [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)) programming language for the [.Net Framework](https://en.wikipedia.org/wiki/.NET_Framework).
 You can use it in interactively, interpret Forth files or compile Forth files to C#.

 ## Installation